 Today, our presentation of these myths may seem a bit simplistic, but you will recognize some of these arguments.
-Some version of most of these myths are appearing in the discussion of President Obama’s health care plans.
+Most of these myths are appearing in the discussions about how to fix our dysfunctional health care system, attempts by the controlling business interests driving up the cost of health care to prevent change.

 So much for youth.